zhullyb/monyhar/monyhar/docs/ios/build_instructions.md

 ```

 Higher values may be appropriate if you routinely move between different
-Chromium checkouts.
+Monyhar checkouts.
 This setting will reset on reboot, the startup setting can
 be set in `/etc/sysctl.conf`:

 ```shell